livebook-dev/livebook/docs/teams/deploy_app.md

 First, go back to your notebook.
 Then:

-1. Click on the **app settings** icon on the sidebar
+1. Click the **App Settings** icon in the sidebar
-2. Click on the **Deploy with Livebook Teams** button
+2. Click the **Deploy with Livebook Teams** button
-3. If the notebook is not opened in the context of the workspace of your Teams organization, you'll be asked to change the workspace to your organization's workspace.
+3. If the notebook is not open within your Teams organization's workspace, you'll be asked to change the workspace to your organization's workspace.
 Do that if needed and click the "Deploy with Livebook Teams" button again.

 You should now see a form to create a deployment group, like this:

 ![deployment group form](images/deployment_group_form.png)

-Let's fill in this form to create our deployment group.
+Let's complete this form to create our deployment group.

 1. For the **Name** input, let's use "local test".
 2. For the **Clustering** select, change to "Single instance"
 3. Click the **Add** button

-Now we're ready for the last configuration step, set up a Livebook app server.
+Now we're ready for the final configuration step: setting up a Livebook app server.

 ## Step 4: Set up a Livebook app server

-After the step before, you should be seeing a modal like this:
+After completing the previous step, you should see a modal like this:

 ![app server setup instructions](images/app_server_setup.png)

-This modal contains instructions to setup an [app server](teams_concepts.md#app-server).
-Let's setup our app server.
+This modal contains instructions to set up an [app server](teams_concepts.md#app-server).
+Let's do it.

-The easiest way to setup an app server is to run it as a Docker container.
+The easiest way to set up an app server is to run it as a Docker container.
 You can do that in any server infrastructure that runs Docker, such as Fly.io or a Kubernetes cluster.

-For our tutorial, we'll setup our app server running in a local Docker container.
-To do that, copy and paste the CLI instructions given by your Livebook.
+For our tutorial, we'll set up our app server running in a local Docker container.
+To do that, copy and paste the CLI command provided by Livebook.
 The instructions look something like this:

 ![CLI command to run an Livebook app server with Docker](images/app_server_docker.png)